Curve counting via stable objects in derived categories of Calabi-Yau 4-folds: Introduction

 \subsection{Acknowledgement}

 Both authors are supported by the World Premier International Research Center Initiative (WPI), MEXT, Japan.
-Y. C. is supported by JSPS KAKENHI Grant Number JP19K23397.
+Y. C. is partially supported by RIKEN Interdisciplinary Theoretical and Mathematical Sciences Program (iTHEMS), JSPS KAKENHI Grant Number JP19K23397 and Newton International Fellowships Alumni 2019 and 2020.
 Y. T. is supported by Grant-in Aid for Scientific Research grant (No. 26287002) from MEXT, Japan.